phtal-org/internet-draft-xrel/draft-montoya-xrel-latest.md

 To provide feedback, use this issue tracker, the communication methods listed on the homepage, or email the document editors.

 ## Why not include target attributes as defined by RFC8288 'Web Linking'?
 Link relations are universal, they describe an *association* to a conceptual target and not the targets themselves nor their representations.
-It is the responsibility of the application authors to communicate to their clients what data types are necessary to navigate a relationship and/or the data types that might be expected as a result, also known as typed link relations.
+It is the responsibility of the application authors to communicate to their clients what data types are necessary to navigate a relationship and/or the data types that might be expected as a result.

 This level of abstraction has value because it's easier to standardize representations (HTML Microformats, RAML data types, etc.) and link relations than it is to standardize objects and object-specific interfaces.
-Application servers are free to typify link relations in any way they wish and to provide them in any order, all while remaining understandable to the client.
+Application servers are free to combine representations and link relations in any way they wish and to provide them in any order, all while remaining understandable to the client.